wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

 #.
 Set the latest version of Wazuh in one of two ways.

    -  If you have a customized ``docker-compose.yml`` file and want to preserve it: Edit it and change the version of the images to the latest version.
-   -  If you want to use the default ``docker-compose.yml`` file of the latest version: Checkout the Git branch for this version.
+   -  If you want to use the default ``docker-compose.yml`` file of the latest version: Check out the Git branch for this version.

       .. code-block:: console